Information for Rotary Members

 Work with the entire Club membership to identify, approach, and attract new members to our Club.
 Facilitate orientation sessions for prospective new members.
 Organize information about new members for inclusion in ClubRunner (the Club’s member and email database) including photo, birthday, spouse, occupation, address, phone number, and email.

 New Member Mentor Match

-Assign for a period of one year to each new member two different existing members who will commit to introducing new member to other Watsonville Rotarians at meetings and events, providing information about Club service opportunities and events, and making sure the new member does not feel adrift in a sea of new and unfamiliar faces who all seem to know each other.
+In each new member’s first year, assign two existing members who will commit to introducing the new member to other Watsonville Rotarians at meetings and events, providing information about Club service opportunities and events, and making sure the new member feels welcomed and included among the Club’s new and unfamiliar faces.

 Club Bulletin (“PIPPIN”)

 Take notes during meetings and send a weekly email to Club members summarizing the essence of the past week’s meeting and program, and inform members about future Rotary meeting topics, speakers, and events.

 Administer the bookkeeping, accounts receivable, accounts payable, and tax reporting requirements of the Club and produce monthly Financial Reports to the Board of Directors for both the Club and the Watsonville Rotary Foundation.
 Manage the electronic books and accounts receivables and payables.

 Meets as needed to create, review and update financial policies and recommend adoption as appropriate to the Board of Directors.

 Assist the Treasurer in tracking membership.
 Send out Club dues and meal invoices, track Club correspondence, provide Accounts Payable with invoices, Accounts Receivable with receipts, make reservations for venue and meals, take notes at Board meetings and draft minutes of same to be included in the next month’s board meeting packet for approval.